so close: how we cooperate with breakthrough

 But what can you do?
 There’s no other option.
 As it’s been explained to me, the reason it’s necessary is because Reagan cannot care for or make choices for herself, and without guardianship, if she were injured and needed to go to the hospital after she’s 18, we would not be able to make choices for her or authorize her care, either.

 And yet if that situation arose, what then?
-Someone (a police officer, hospital staff, or some government worker) would arbitrarily end up making those decisions on her behalf, even though they would have no history with her, know absolutely nothing about her, and, ironically, they would not have completed the process of guardianship, either.
-But we, her parents, are required to jump through the bureaucratic hoops in order to continue doing for her what we’ve been doing all along.
-See how this works?
+Someone (a police officer, hospital staff, or some government worker) would arbitrarily end up making those decisions on her behalf, even though they would have no history with her, know absolutely nothing about her, and, ironically, would not have completed the process of guardianship, either.
+But we, her parents, must jump through the bureaucratic hoops in order to continue doing for her what we’ve been doing all along.

-So here we go.
-We cannot leave things to the government’s imagination, so we will prove ourselves again by filling out more reams of paperwork and going through more hours of trainings and meetings so the government can check off their boxes, which is more important to them than actually spending all those hours with our children or nurturing our family, which is what good parents actually do.
+So we cannot leave things to the government’s imagination, and we will prove ourselves again by filling out more paperwork and going through more trainings and meetings so the government can check off their boxes, which is more important to them than actually spending all those hours with our children or nurturing our family, which is what good parents actually do.

-Yeah.
 I know, I’m a little bent outta shape about this.

 The pressure wells and I am aware of every breath because I am inhaling deeply and deliberately, willing the oxygen to go in and the stress to go out.
 And then I eat a caffeinated energy bar because augmenting anxiety with the jitters seems like a capital idea.